tylerlwsmith/tylerlwsmith/README.md

 ### CatalyticCrime.com

-[CatalyticCrime.com](https://catalyticcrime.com) was a project for tracking Catalytic Converter thefts in Bakersfield.
+[CatalyticCrime.com](https://catalyticcrime.com) was a Laravel project I built for tracking Catalytic Converter thefts in Bakersfield.
 I released it as a _super_ bare-bones MVP after about two weeks of development with the intention of making it prettier and adding a lot more features, but I couldn't get the data I needed to make the site worth visiting because of restrictive anti-scraping policies.
 I abandoned the project almost immediately after launching because of this 😢 You can read about all of my problems getting data in the [Data Acquisition section of the project's README](https://github.com/tylerlwsmith/catalyticcrime.com#data-acquisition).

 ---